 If you are creating a sunken fire pit, you could consider creating a decorative edging to keep people back from the edge by filling a ring trench around the edges of the pit with pebbles.

-You could also combine the use of natural pebbles collected from your garden or surrounding area with other ideas on this list.
+You could also combine the use of natural pebbles collected from your backyard or surrounding area with other ideas on this list.

 14. Natural Mosaic Surround Fire Pits